codess-aus/Applied-Skills-Computer-Vision/docs/chapters/analyze-images.md

 ### 🎯 Practice Questions

-1. Spot the Scene!
+**1. Spot the Scene!**

-You’ve just arrived in a new city.
-Using image analysis, your phone shows “historic building” and “bicycle” as tags.
-What’s the likely scene, and how might the app decide which tags to suggest?
+You've just arrived in a new city.
+Using image analysis, your phone shows "historic building" and "bicycle" as tags.
+What's the likely scene, and how might the app decide which tags to suggest?

+---

-2. What’s Hiding in the Text?
+**2. What's Hiding in the Text?**

 Snap a photo of a coffee shop menu.
 How can OCR (Optical Character Recognition) in the Computer Vision service help you find out where the cappuccinos are listed?
 Write a simple sentence that Python could use to extract the word “Cappuccino” from the image.

-3. Emojis and Object Detection!

-Imagine a program that analyzes your uploaded photo and adds emojis automatically—🍕 for pizza, 🐶 for dogs, etc. What kinds of features in an image would the software need to look for to assign these emojis correctly?
+---

-4. Describe It Like You’re an AI
+**4. Describe It Like You're an AI**

 Look at a random picture around you (or find one online).
-Quickly describe it in just one or two sentences—as if you’re the Computer Vision service.
-For example: “A brown dog is running on green grass.”
+Quickly describe it in just one or two sentences—as if you're the Computer Vision service.
+For example: "A brown dog is running on green grass."
 What kinds of image features might help an AI generate your description?

-5. Guess the Age of a Meme

-Some memes are instantly recognizable, but how could an image analysis system guess how old a meme template is?
-What image properties (color, style, text type) might it analyze?
+---

-6. Translating Text with Vision
+**6. Translating Text with Vision**

-Let’s say you’re traveling in Japan and use your phone to analyze a street sign’s image for translation.
+Let's say you're traveling in Japan and use your phone to analyze a street sign's image for translation.
 What challenges might the image analyzer face, and how could you improve its accuracy?

-7. Filter Fiasco: What’s the Impact?

-If you slap a photo filter (like grayscale or heavy blur) on an image before analyzing it, what kinds of things might get harder for a computer to recognize?
-Why?
+---

-8. Building Your Own Labeler
+**8. Building Your Own Labeler**

-Pretend you’re training a robot to recognize different kinds of fruit.
-What’s one super-important feature you’d tell the robot to look at when sorting apples from oranges, using image analysis?
+Pretend you're training a robot to recognize different kinds of fruit.
+What's one super-important feature you'd tell the robot to look at when sorting apples from oranges, using image analysis?

+---

-9. Find the Odd One Out
+**9. Find the Odd One Out**

-You analyze a group photo and get tags: “Person,” “Smiling,” “Cat,” “Outdoors.”
+You analyze a group photo and get tags: "Person," "Smiling," "Cat," "Outdoors."
 Which tag seems a little surprising, and how might the AI have spotted it?

+---

-10. Fun With Bounding Boxes!
+**10. Fun With Bounding Boxes!**

 In object detection, why do computers use rectangles or boxes around things they spot?
 Bonus: Sketch a simple scene and imagine where the boxes would go!